 Although we are asking to record your operation details in the Registry you are not required to do anything.
 Your surgeon and/or theatre staff will complete the form that contains your personal details at the time of your operation and send it to us.
-The information will be entered into the secure Registry database which is stored in the South Australian Health & Medical Research Institute, Adelaide, South Australia.
+The information will be entered into the secure Registry database.